jesperancinha/sea-shell-archiver/README.md

 NOTES:

 -   Unfortunately [Blockhound](https://github.com/reactor/BlockHound) doesn't seem to work well with Java 13.
-This is why I had to switch back to 12
+This is why I had to switch back to 12.
+-   To run circleCI I had to use an external [Docker image](https://hub.docker.com/r/codeaches/openjdk) from [codecaches](https://hub.docker.com/u/codeaches).

 Topics discussed: